GerryLon/newc/README.md

 1. Add `--init` parameter
 2. Write an `init` method for the struct

+The `init` method can optionally return an `error`.
+If it does, the generated constructor will also return an error.

+**Example 1: init method without error**

 ```go
 //go:generate newc --init
 type Controller struct {